alem-platform/sprint-js/story03/is-palindrome/README.md

 You must determine whether a string reads the same forward and backward—a palindrome!
 Write a function called `isPalindrome` that takes a string and checks if it’s a palindrome, ensuring that the string is the same in both directions.

-Restrictions:

-- The funciton should ignore non latin alphabet characters.

 ### Expected function:

 ```js